 Waterway section related (e.g. average traffic density, sailing time)

-S-100 data products and Services
+S-100 data products and technical Services

 The maritime digital services, including the 16 Maritime Services defined by IMO, are based on exchange of standardized data products via communication links in standardised and structured way.
 This may be described via the Service - Data - Connectivity stack.